PhilipToddCoppola/Honors-Project/README.md

-Utilising Python Programming to Build a 3D Particle Based Model of Root Development
+Utilising Python Programming to Build a 3D Particle Based Model of a Developing Root
 ======

 ### Background